siddgood/podcast-recommendation-engine/README.md

 *The table lists the top 5 (in order) recommendations for each podcast*

-To view all recommendations and recommendations for other models, refer to my Jupyter Notebook [here](https://github.com/siddgood/podcast-recommendation-engine/blob/master/notebooks/podcast_recommender.ipynb).
+To view all recommendations and recommendations for other models, refer to my [Jupyter Notebook](https://github.com/siddgood/podcast-recommendation-engine/blob/master/notebooks/podcast_recommender.ipynb).

+**Key Takeaways of Model:**
+  * Makes decent recommendations
+  * Clusters genre well
+  * Provides relevant recommendations across genres
+  * Consistent, sensible recommendations for 10+ recommendations (low model deterioration)

-Personally, I believe this recommendation model does a good job of recommending similar podcasts based on the input (based on my small test set).
-As an avid podcast listener and someone who is familiar with many of these podcast titles, these recommendations make sense given the time in which the data was compiled (mid-Nov 2019).
+Overall, I believe this recommendation model does a good job of recommending similar podcasts based on the input (based on my small test set).
+As an avid podcast listener and someone familiar with many of these podcast titles, these recommendations make sense given the time in which the data was compiled (mid-Nov 2019).
 Not only does the model cluster well, but it also recommends relevant podcasts across different genres too.
-Compared to the other models, this one clearly outperformed by recommending the most similar podcasts.
+Compared to the other models, this one outperformed by recommending the most similar podcasts.

-The only recommendation that seems out of place is *The Archers* under *VIEWS*.
+The only recommendations that seem out of place are *The Archers* and *The MeatEater Podcast*.
+But considering *VIEWS* and *Impaulsive* are podcasts that usually talk about random, unstructured topics each podcast episode, maybe these recommendations match the episode details from when the data was collected.

 ## Future Work
-  * Collect more podcast data
+  * Collect more podcast data (include podcast transcriptions)
+  * Recommend podcast episodes (granular recommendations)
   * Create a smaller or larger look back window for episode titles and descriptions
   * Consider sub-genres for specificity
   * Create a testing metric (i.e. genre classification or model deterioration) to validate model results